jhui/jhui.github.io/_posts/2018-02-18-How-to-start-a-deep-learning-project.markdown

 <img src="/assets/dl/gaa1.png" style="border:none; width:80%;">
 </div>

-We decide to test it with some of our training samples.
+We decided to test it with some of our training samples.
 It is less impressive.
 Fewer colors are applied and the style is not correct.

 <div class="imgcap">
 <img src="/assets/dl/gaa2.png" style="border:none; width:50%;">